External Ids for COIL Gene

 GeneCards Summary for COIL Gene

 COIL (Coilin) is a Protein Coding gene.
-Diseases associated with COIL include ischemic neuropathy and differentiating neuroblastoma.
-GO annotations related to this gene include identical protein binding and disulfide oxidoreductase activity.
+Diseases associated with COIL include Spinal Muscular Atrophy and Ischemic Neuropathy.
+Among its related pathways are Translational Control.
+GO annotations related to this gene include identical protein binding and protein C-terminus binding.

 UniProtKB/Swiss-Prot for COIL Gene